Solita Solano: Career and relationships

 In 1929, Solano had an affair with Margaret Anderson, founder of The Little Review, who had come to Paris with her lover, French singer Georgette Leblanc.
 The affair lasted several years, though Anderson remained living with Leblanc.

-While in Paris, Janet Flanner started writing, under the Pseudonym Genêt, the Letter from Paris, for The New Yorker.
+While in Paris, Janet Flanner started writing, under the pseudonym Genêt, the Letter from Paris, for The New Yorker.
 After the outbreak of World War II Solano and Flanner returned to New York.

 A few years later Solano left Flanner after Flanner started an affair with Natalia Danesi Murray; meanwhile Solano fell in love with Elizabeth Jenks Clark.
 Margaret Anderson got to know Clark through Solano after Clark returned to the US.
 Clark and Solano became Anderson's closest friends, although Anderson had in the meantime fallen in love with Dorothy Caruso, widow of the singer Enrico Caruso.

-As Gurdjieff's follower
+The Rope (Gurdjieff group)

 During the 1930s and 40s, Solano studied with G. I. Gurdjieff, and for a while acted as his secretary.
-She was a member of a key Gurdjieff group known as "The Rope," to which Jane Heap, Margaret Anderson, and Kathryn Hulme also belonged.
+She was a member of a female-only, key Gurdjieff group known as The Rope, to which Jane Heap, Margaret Anderson, and Kathryn Hulme also belonged.
 After Gurdjieff's death in 1949, Solano became the focal point for members of The Rope until her own death.
 Her notes of Gurdjieff's meetings with The Rope are a remarkable record of his personality and method.